• Renewable hydrogen is key to Europe’s energy transition

-The reports were adopted in the Industry, Research and Energy committee (ITRE), in response to the European Commission’s hydrogen and energy system integration strategies, which aim to pave the way towards a more efficient and interconnected energy sector, driven by the twin goals of a cleaner planet and a stronger economy.
+The reports are Parliament’s response to the European Commission’s hydrogen and energy system integration strategies, which aim to pave the way towards a more efficient and interconnected energy sector, driven by the twin goals of a cleaner planet and a stronger economy.

-Hydrogen produced from renewable sources is key to Europe’s energy transition as only renewable hydrogen can sustainably contribute to achieving climate neutrality in the long term, MEPs say, in a report adopted with 46 votes to 25 and 5 abstentions.
-Hydrogen is however not yet competitive and the Commission and Member States should incentivise the value chain and market uptake of the fuel, when produced from renewable energy sources.
+Hydrogen produced from renewable sources is key to Europe’s energy transition as only renewable hydrogen can sustainably contribute to achieving climate neutrality in the long term, MEPs say, in a report adopted with 411 votes to 135 and 149 abstentions.
+Hydrogen is however not yet competitive and the Commission and Member States should incentivise the value chain and market uptake of the fuel, when produced from renewable energy sources, they say.

 Towards a classification of different types of hydrogen

 MEPs stress the need of a classification of the different types of hydrogen.
-A rapid agreement on a uniform EU-wide terminology is necessary, and the distinction should be made absolutely clear between renewable and low-carbon hydrogen, they say.
-MEPs highlight that renewable hydrogen can be produced from wind, solar and hydropower (including pumped storage).
+A rapid agreement on a uniform EU-wide terminology is necessary, and the distinction should be made absolutely clear between renewable and low-carbon hydrogen.
+Renewable hydrogen can be produced from wind, solar and hydropower (including pumped storage).
 Fossil-based hydrogen should be phased out as soon as possible.
-The scheme should also be applicable to imported hydrogen in order to avoid carbon leakage, and would also help inform consumers.
+The scheme should also be applicable to imported hydrogen in order to avoid carbon leakage, and would also help inform consumers, says the text.

 The report also calls for assessing the possibility of repurposing existing gas pipelines for the transport and underground storage of hydrogen.
 The repurposing of gas infrastructures can be relevant in certain sectors of emissions-intensive industries, and any potential future gas infrastructure should be compatible with pure hydrogen.